 - S Cost-effective, once-daily, oral therapy.
 Gemcabene is a small molecule formulated as a tablet and is cost effective to manufacture.
-As a once-daily, oral therapy, gemcabene, if approved, would be more convenient than other non-statin therapies, many of which require frequent injections or multiple daily doses. - S Promising safety and tolerability.
+As a once-daily, oral therapy, gemcabene, if approved, would be more convenient than other non-statin therapies, many of which require frequent injections or multiple daily doses.
+We expect to take a value-based approach to pricing across the target indications. - Promising safety and tolerability.
 Gemcabene was observed to be well tolerated in 895 subjects across 18 Phase 1 and Phase 2 trial both as monotherapy and in combination with statins.
 No subjects died and no subjects experienced a serious adverse event (SAE) that was considered to be related to gemcabene.
 Adverse events (AEs) reported were generally mild to moderate in intensity.

-Gemcabene di not appear to increase the reporting of myalgia (muscle pain) when added to statin therapy and no treatment related events of myalgia were reported in any gemcabene monotherapy arm in the dyslipidemia trials.
+Gemcabene did not appear to increase the reporting of myalgia (muscle pain) when added to statin therapy and no treatment related events of myalgia were reported in any gemcabene monotherapy arm in the dyslipidemia trials.

 - Significant lipid-lowering of LDL-C, high-sensitivity C-reactive protein (hsCRP) and triglycerides.
-In Phase 2 trials, patients with hypercholesterolemia treated with gemcabene as monotherapy were observed to have significantly lowered LDL-C by approximately 30^C from baseline and significantly lowered hsCRP by approximately 40% from baseline.
-In addition, patients with hypertriglyceridemia (3200 mg/dL) were observed to have significantly lowered triglycerides by approximately 40%, and based on post-hoc analysis, gemcabene was observed to lower triglycerides by up to 60% in patients with severe triglyceride levels (3500 mg/dL).
-Our product candidate's ability to meaningfully lower levels of multiple key lipids attributable to cardiovascular disease may expand its use across multiple indications within the dyslipidemia market. - § Additive effect in combination with statins.
+In Phase 2 trials, patients with hypercholesterolemia treated with gemcabene as monotherapy were observed to have significantly lowered LDL-C by approximately 30c from baseline and significantly lowered hsCRP by approximately 40% from baseline.
+In addition, patients with hypertriglyceridemia (200 mg/dL) were observed to have significantly lowered triglycerides by approximately 40%, and based on post-hoc analysis, gemcabene was observed to lower triglycerides by up to 60% in patients with severe triglyceride levels (500 mg/dL).
+Our product candidate's ability to meaningfully lower levels of multiple key lipids attributable to cardiovascular disease may expand its use across multiple indications within the dyslipidemia market. - S Additive effect in combination with statins.
 In a Phase 2 trial in patients with uncontrolled hypercholesterolemia while on stable statir therapy, gemcabene was observed to significantly lower LDL-C by an additional 25% to 31% from baseline.
-This data indicates that gemcabene may better treat a large population of patients who are unable to reach their lipid goal with statins and other currently prescribed therapies. - S No drug-drug interactions when combined with high-intensity statin doses.
+This data indicates that gemcabene may better treat a large population of patients who are unable to reach their lipid goal with statins and other currently prescribed therapies. - § No drug-drug interactions when combined with high-intensity statin doses.
 In two Phase 1 trials, gemcabene was tested in combination with high-intensity statin doses, 80 mg simvastatin and 80 mg atorvastatin.
 No clinically relevant drug-drug interactions were observed.
 In addition, gemcabene has been formulated as a fixed-dose combination tablet with various atorvastatin doses, which may offer additional convenience and compliance to patients.

-We are initially pursuing gemcabene in the following four indications as a treatment in addition to maximally tolerated statin therapy for patients who ar unable to reach their lipid-lowering goals:
+We are initially pursuing gemcabene in the following four indications (representing approximately 14 million addressable patients in the United States) as a treatment in addition to maximally tolerated statin therapy (the maximum dose tolerated by each patient) for patients who are unable to reach thei lipid-lowering goals: